ArtiSinghDA/Sql-data-warehouse-project/README.md

 ---

+# Project Objective
+To build a scalable and structured SQL-based data warehouse system capabale of handling raw data and transform it into business-ready insights.

 # Data Architecture

 The data architecture for this project follows Medallion Architecture **Bronze, Silver and Gold** layers:

 ![Architecture Diagram](docs/data_architecture.png)

-- 1.**Bronze Layer**: Stores raw data as-is from the source systems.
+- 1. **Bronze Layer**: Stores raw data as-is from the source systems.
    Data is ingested from CSV Files into SQL Server Database.
-- 2.**Silver Layer**: This layer includes data cleansing,standardization, and normalization processes to prepare data for analysis.
+- 2. **Silver Layer**: This layer includes data cleansing,standardization, and normalization processes to prepare data for analysis.
-- 3.**Gold Layer**: Houses business ready data modeled into a star schema required for reporting and analytics.
+- 3. **Gold Layer**: Houses business ready data modeled into a star schema required for reporting and analytics.

 ---

 # Project Overview
 This Project involves:

-- 1.**Data Architecture**: Designing a Modern Data Warehouse Using Medallion Architecture **Bronze, Silver, and Gold** layers.
+- **Data Architecture**: Designing a Modern Data Warehouse Using Medallion Architecture **Bronze, Silver, and Gold** layers.
-- 2.**ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse.
+- **ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse.
-- 3.**Data Modelling**: Developing fact and dimension tables optimized for analytical queries.
+- **Data Modelling**: Developing fact and dimension tables optimized for analytical queries.
-- 4.**Analytical & Reporting**: Creating SQL-based reports and Dashboards for actionable insights.
+- **Analytical & Reporting**: Creating SQL-based reports and Dashboards for actionable insights.

 ---